 Lothian Centre for Inclusive Living (LCiL)

-Lothian Centre for Inclusive Living (LCiL) has cancelled all of its groups between now and at least the end of May – potentially June.
-The team are in the process of trying to be able to host these groups via Zoom – if you are interested in taking part in these groups, please email firstname.lastname@example.org.
+Lothian Centre for Inclusive Living (LCiL) is running groups via Zoom – if you are interested in taking part in these groups, please email email@example.com.

 Lothian and Edinburgh Abstinence Programme (LEAP)